unnamed/hephaestus-engine/readme.md

 - Cube rotations are limited by increments of 22.5 from -45 to 45
 - Bones cannot be larger than 48x48x48
 # Recommended format
 Hephaestus engine allows for flexibility while modeling and handling animations but there is a recommended format to follow when modeling.
 You should start with a root bone and have the rest of the model as it's descendant.
-Here's an example on how our iconic pegasus model is made:
+Here's an example on how the iconic pegasus model is made:

 ![Pegasus](pegasus-format.png)
 # Features